omarsamir/InmoblyChallenge/README.md

     -  Entity : It owns all models needed `FlickrResource`, `Photos` and `Photo`.

 # Pods (V 1.5.2)
-- ` pod 'ObjectMapper'`: JSON parser to swift Object.
+- ` pod 'ObjectMapper'`: JSON parser to parse JSON response to swift Object.
--  `pod 'SDWebImage'`: third party library to display images by lazy loading.
+- `pod 'SDWebImage'`: third party library to display images using lazy loading.